 While most people generally think of self-esteem and self-confidence as two names for the same thing, and probably rarely think about the term “self-efficacy,” these three terms hold slightly different meanings for the psychologists who study them (Druckman & Bjork, 1994; Oney, & Oksuzoglu-Guven, 2015).

 What is Self-Efficacy?

-Albert Bandura is arguably the most cited author on the subject of self-efficacy, so his definition is a safe one to use when considering this subject.
-He defines self-efficacy as individual’s beliefs about their capacity to influence the events in their own lives (Bandura, 1977, 1994).
+Albert Bandura is arguably the most cited author on the subject of self-efficacy, and he defines self-efficacy as an individual’s beliefs about their capacity to influence the events in their own lives (Bandura, 1977).